OpenSUSE

 openSUSE (/ˌoʊpənˈsuːzə/) is a free and open-source Linux distribution developed by the openSUSE Project.
 It is offered in two main variations: Tumbleweed, an upstream rolling release distribution, and Leap, a stable release distribution which is sourced from SUSE Linux Enterprise.

-The openSUSE project is sponsored by SUSE of Germany; the company released the first version as SUSE Linux in 1994.
+The openSUSE project is sponsored by SUSE of Germany.
+The company released the first version as SUSE Linux in 1994.
 Its development was opened up to the community in 2005, which marked the creation of openSUSE.
 The focus of the developers is on creating a stable and user-friendly RPM-based operating system with a large target group for workstations and servers.

-Additionally, the project creates a variety of related tools, such as YaST, Open Build Service, openQA, Snapper, Portus, KIWI, and OSEM.
+Additionally, the project creates a variety of related tools, such as Agama, Myrlyn, YaST, Open Build Service, openQA, Snapper, Portus, KIWI, and OSEM.